tungedng2710/TonAI-Creative/README.md

 - **CPU:** Intel i7 or equivalent
 - **Storage:** 50 GB of free space

-Sure, here is the installation guide written in Markdown format:

 ### Step 1: Install Anaconda
 #### Ubuntu
 1. Download the Anaconda installer script:
     ```bash